All Episodes

 These people do not deserve to have the platforms and the paychecks that they do.

-And it's also exciting for me that maybe we can calm some of these women down in the country about what a Trump presidency is actually gonna look like.
+And it's also exciting for me that maybe we can calm some of these women down in the country about what a Trump presidency is actually going to look like.

-But I'm working right now on writing an article, making a list of all the things I'm excited about in the Trump presidency because policy-wise, America is gonna become a much better, safer, more prosperous place.
+But I'm working right now on writing an article making a list of all the things I'm excited about in the Trump presidency because policy-wise, America is going to become a much better, safer, more prosperous place.

 And for anyone, especially a mother of young children like me, this should really be an exciting moment for women.

-And and I wish that people weren't gas lit to the degree that they are, given because of shows like the view and MSNBC and so on.
+And I wish that people weren't gaslit to the degree that they are, given because of shows like The View and MSNBC and so on.

-But I think this is actually an opportunity for women to maybe become enlightened, the forty-six percent or whatever that that didn't end up voting for him.
+But I think this actually is an opportunity for women to maybe become enlightened, the 46% or whatever that didn't end up voting for him.

-I mean, I I I you you just mentioned you're a mom.
+I mean, you just mentioned you're a mom.

 I have kids.

-The idea that that in California and Minnesota, right, where where these two candidates are from on the Democratic side, that they have the ability to offer to minors gender affirming care.
+The idea that in California and Minnesota, right, where these two candidates are from on the Democratic side, that they have the ability to offer to minors gender-affirming care.

-I mean, and a lot of that care can be permanent and can cause permanent damage.
+I mean, a lot of that care can be permanent and can cause permanent damage without any parental consent.

-I think that it will, when we look back on this era in American history, it will be looked back upon with repulsion and horror.
+I think that when we look back on this era in American history, it will be looked back upon with repulsion and horror.

-I met a girl two weeks ago at an event I did with Riley Gaines and Tulsi Gabbard, who had literally a brain bleed because a trans athlete hit her in the head so hard with a volleyball that she was hospitalized.
+I met a girl two weeks ago at an event I did with Riley Gaines and Pulsi Gabbard who had literally a brain bleed because a trans athlete hit her in the head so hard with a volleyball that she was hospitalized.

 We're talking about putting women and girls in extreme physical danger, and someone could actually end up dying over this.